moatasem75291/ProgrammingLanguage3-Project/Readme.md

 The application uses an SQLite database to persist data.
 Database initialization and table creation are handled during the system's startup.
 The database file is located at `database.db` by default.

 ## Dependencies
    - Scala
    - ScalaFX
    - Akka Actor System
    - SQLite JDBC Driver

 ## Contributing
 - Fork the repository.
-   - Create a new branch for your feature or bug fix: git checkout -b feature/my-feature.
+- Create a new branch for your feature or bug fix: `git checkout -b feature/my-feature.`
-   - Make your changes and commit them: git commit -m 'Add new feature'.
-   - Push to the branch: git push origin feature/my-feature.
-   - Submit a pull request.

 ## Acknowledgments
 Special thanks to the Scala, ScalaFX, and Akka communities for their valuable contributions.
 The SQLite JDBC Driver has been instrumental in enabling database connectivity.